hoishing/slides/README.md

 # Markdown to Github Pages

-> my personal repo contains slides converted from markdown
+> slides converted from markdown

 - repo created by [marp-to-pages] template
 - slide conversion with [Marp]